Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 could use numbered/lettered tiles to signify tiles that turn on/off with button presses
     then the buttons themselves can just be the number/letter itself, maybe in a little square or circle

+We could use some option in Lead sheets to allow for partial compilation of scripts
+    meaning, we can allow for typechecking to fail on some statements and still let the script finish typechecking and let it run then those statements which failed to typecheck will simply be omitted at runtime This would be helpful specifically for unresolved identifiers on tilemaps or entities th question here though, is how one error could cascade to cause other compilation errors or werid behavior but TBH if the script is broken, it's broken anyhow so...

+#### Subspace

+I am really starting to like this idea of having a parallel world for faster travel and if I decide to go forward with the idea of doing microrandomizations or semantic randomizations on levels then the subspae would be the perfect place ot introduce that concept that way, the main overworld remains simple and consistent for first time players to learn and come to grips with then there's just this whole extra part of the game that is more random but provides speedrunning possibilities could even do the layered subspaces thing for more advanced players where more aspects of the game become randomized, and to a greater extent. so the player may actually be faced with an impossible level at some point, but they can always choose to backtrack or return to the overworld

 ### screens / camera